AnnoyingTechnology/gnome-extension-cool-my-ryzen-ai-max/README.md

 - the iGPU returns to its default `auto` and
 - the CPU floor rises to its defaults `2Ghz`.

-Note that the CPU support frequencies down to 625Mhz but there isn't much to gain by going this low, and the scheduler/governor doesn't want to go so low anyways.

-Toggling the extension will prompt you for authentication as it requires root privileges, which is fine if you have a fingerprint reader.

 ## How it does it

 - `/sys/devices/system/cpu/cpu*/cpufreq` is forced to 1Ghz or 2Ghz
 - `/sys/class/drm/card0/device/power_dpm_force_performance_level` is forced to `low` or `auto`

+## Notes

+- The CPU support frequencies down to 625Mhz but there isn't much to gain by going this low, and the scheduler/governor doesn't want to go so low anyways.
+- Toggling the extension will prompt you for authentication as it requires root privileges, which is fine if you have a fingerprint reader.
-This could probably work on other AMD APUs but to my knowledge older 780M-based APUs are very well capable to reach 1.5W PPT on their own.
+- This could probably work on other AMD APUs but to my knowledge older 780M-based APUs are very well capable to reach 1.5W PPT on their own.
+- With the extension enabled, gpt-oss-20B Q4 on Vulkan reaches 15t/s with a PPT of 14W max.
+This is the same thoughput as a 780M.
+For reference, the 8060S outputs 55+t/s with the extension off and 70W PPT.